Life Is Beautiful (2015 TV series)

-No new episodes were aired between 23 and 27 March 2015 during the period of National Mourning.

 Synopsis

 Shen Chuyi (Rui En) is a happy-go-lucky girl who, since she was a child, has seen how much her father has suffered from kidney dialysis.
 Thus, she has cultivated the good habit of eating healthily, and often reminds people around her to maintain a healthy diet.
 Chuyi works in the events company of Yu Yang (Pierre Png), the fiancé of her bosom friend, Cai Jiayi.
 The three of them volunteer regularly in the charity activities of NKF.

 Sadly, when Chuyi grown older, she realised that she has some conditions that is similar to that of her father's.
 Chuyi was worried if she have kidney disease, like her father.
 After the checkup, Chuyi is diagnosed with acute kidney disease.
 Chuyi’s boyfriend, Ding Zhanpeng (Allen Chen), leaves her as his parents disapprove them from being together.
 Chuyi's mother, Chen Miaoyu (Aileen Tan) is devastated and tries to donate her kidney to save Chuyi but is unable to do so because of her own health problems.
 Jiayi cannot bear to see Chuyi tormented by kidney disease, she decides to donate a kidney to her.
 Chuyi is adamant about refusing it, not to mention that Jiayi’s parents oppose the decision vehemently.
 Before Jiayi manages to convince her parents, she is killed in a car accident at an early age.
 In accordance with the organ pledge form that she had signed before her death, Jiayi’s kidney is donated to Chuyi….

 After being given a new lease of life, Chuyi and Junkai (Dasmond Koh), a fellow kidney patient, set up a mutual support group with several other patients.
 A strong and cohesive group, they meet regularly for activities and exercises every week.

 Ever since Jiayi died, the Cai family has been living in grief.
 Out of gratitude and her wish to take care of Jiayi’s parents, Chuyi begins to associate with the family.
 She becomes “acquainted with” 85-kg Cai Jiajia (Ya Hui) who indulges in binge eating, and Jiayi’s parents, Cai Qingde (Chen Shucheng) and Huang Cuijiao (Lin Meijiao).
 Having had a taste of the lifestyle and eating habits of the family, Chuyi tries to change their extremely unhealthy ways.
 Ever since Qingde and Cuijiao lost their beloved daughter, they have been wallowing in misery.
 When Chuyi enters their lives, they discover that she shares similar characteristics with Jiayi.
 For some strange reasons, they develop a fondness for her, and started to regard Chuyi as their daughter.
 Jiajia feels indignant that Chuyi means more to her parents than she does….